 Summer Study Abroad - Experimental Fashion Knitwear

-Sarah Gresty is the Course Director for BA Fashion Central Saint Martins and a knitwear design consultant who has worked on projects for Versace, Karl Lagerfield, Chloe, Chanel, Lacroix and Balenciaga amongst others.
+Sarah Gresty is the Course leader for BA Fashion at Central Saint Martins.
+She has worked as a knitwear design consultant for Versace, Karl Lagerfield, Chloe, Chanel, Lacroix and Balenciaga amongst others.

 Please bring with you to the first session: